ITF Funding Schemes for Hong Kong R&D Projects

 Apart from the above three funding programmes, LSCM also offers a Contract Research Programme for industry.

 Applications are open to private companies, which are required to contribute the full cost of the R&D work conducted.

 The R&D Cash Rebate Scheme aims to reinforce the research culture among business enterprises and encourage them to establish stronger partnership with designated local public research institutions.
 Under the Scheme, a company will receive a cash rebate for its contribution to the R&D projects.
 Please refer to the Research and Development Cash Rebate Scheme website for details.

-Under the Internship Programme, organisations undertaking R&D projects funded by the Innovation and Technology Fund (ITF funding) can recruit graduates from local universities as interns, to assist with the R&D projects.
-Each ITF funding project in Hong Kong can engage up to 2 interns at any one time.
-The maximum internship period is 24 months.
-Please refer to the Internship Programme website for more details.
+Under RP-ITF, organisations undertaking research and development (“R&D”) projects funded by the Innovation and Technology Fund (“ITF”) can recruit graduates from local universities as researchers to assist in the R&D projects.
+Each ITF project can engage up to 2 researchers at any one time.
+The maximum engagement period for each researcher is 36 months.
+Please refer to the Researcher Programme website for more details.

 You may also consider the following ITC/ITB funds:

 ESS is a major funding initiative under the Innovation and Technology Fund (ITF funding), which is designed to encourage the private sector to invest in research and development (R&D).
 Funding support of each approved project is up to HK$10 million and will be provided on a dollar-for-dollar matching basis.
 Project period should not be longer than 2 years.
 The funding recipient company will own all intellectual property rights arising from the project.
 Recoupment of Government's contribution is not required.
 Benefit sharing of commercialised R&D results would be non-mandatory.
 Project with an approved project period of 12 months or longer can apply for financial assistance under the Internship Programme to hire additional staff.
 Each project can hire up to 2 interns under ITF funding.